History of money: Digital currency

 The development of computer technology in the second part of the twentieth century allowed money to be represented digitally.
 By 1990, in the United States, all money transferred between its central bank and commercial banks was in electronic form.
-By the 2000s most money existed as digital currency in banks databases.
-In 2012, by number of transaction, 20 to 58 percent of transactions were electronic (dependent on country).
-The benefit of digital currency is that it allows for easier, faster, and more flexible payments.
+By the 2000s most money existed as digital currency in banks' databases.
+In 2012, by number of transactions, 20 to 58 percent of transactions were electronic (dependent on country).

 Cryptocurrencies

-In 2008, Bitcoin was proposed by an unknown author/s under the pseudonym of Satoshi Nakamoto.
+In 2008, Bitcoin was proposed under the pseudonym of Satoshi Nakamoto.
 It was implemented the same year.
 Its use of cryptography allowed the currency to have a trustless, non-fungible and tamper resistant distributed ledger called a blockchain.
 It became the first widely used decentralized, peer-to-peer, cryptocurrency.
 Other comparable systems had been proposed since the 1980s.
-The protocol proposed by Nakamoto solved what is known as the double-spending problem without the need of a trusted third-party.
+The cryptographic protocol solved what is known as the double-spending problem without the need of a trusted third-party.

 Since Bitcoin's inception, thousands of other cryptocurrencies have been introduced.